Rockland Restaurants (and Beyond!

 If you are looking for a time-honored place to go for a straight-up seafood dinner, check out the Rockland Cafe.
 This is also a fine place to bring those little people of yours.
 They have a kid menu for the picky eaters who won’t enjoy the catch of the day.

 The Brass Compass Cafe is famous for being the birthplace of the Bobby Flay Throwdown winning Lobster Club Sandwich, but it offers oh, so much more, including a fantastic breakfast that starts at 5 am.
 Read about it.
 For a gorgeous view and a more leisurely atmosphere, hit up Archer’s On the Pier, which is is owned by the same folks.
 Sitting out on the deck there on a sunny day is pure heaven.

 Another perennial favorite of locals and visitors, alike, is the fantastic Cafe Miranda.
-You can find something for just about everyone on their excellent menu and we’ve heard rave reviews from our guests.
+You can find something for just about everyone on their excellent menu.
+If you look at the wide variety of dishes and think “they can’t do all of this well” you are wrong!
+We’ve never had anything there that was less than amazing.

 Two of the “date night” places we adore are In Good Company and Fog Bar and Cafe.
 These places are great for either small plates or a full meal or just drinks!